46th EATKS Participates in Operation Agile Spartan

-U.S. Air Force service members assigned to the 386th Expeditionary Communications Squadron assemble and configure a satellite as part of Operation Agile Spartan at Ali Al Salem Air Base, Kuwait, August 21, 2023.
-The 386th ECS integrated the use of a comm fly-away kit to demonstrate performing operations at an alternate location.
+A U.S. Air Force service member assigned to the 46th Expeditionary Attack Squadron, conducts pre-flight checks on an MQ-9 aircraft in preparation for an Operation Agile Spartan mission departing from Ali Al Salem Air Base, Kuwait, August 21, 2023.
+This MQ-9 and three others conducted the 386 AEW's first full air tasking order (ATO) cycle using satellite launch and recovery (SLR), providing crucial time-sensitive intelligence, surveillance and reconnaissance to leaders throughout the CENTCOM area of responsibility.
 (U.S. Air Force photo by Tech.
 Sgt.
 Isaac Garden)

 |Date Taken: